AnaSilvaSwitch/devops-23-24-JPE-1231821/CA3/Part2/README.md

 demonstrating the flexibility and versatility of the tool.

 In conclusion, Vagrant is a versatile tool that simplifies the process of creating and managing virtual environments.
-Whether you're using VirtualBox or VMware, Vagrant provides a consistent and automated way to set up development environments, making it easier to collaborate, test, and deploy applications.
+Whether we're using VirtualBox or VMware, Vagrant provides a consistent and automated way to set up development environments, making it easier to collaborate, test, and deploy applications.